da8y01/todo_react1/README.md

 * Refactor, extract input and button in `AddTodo`.
 * Refactor, extract filter bottom in `Footer`.
 * Use `AddTodo` and `Footer` in `TodoApp` *container*.
+* Refactor `TodoApp` to be a function with a single expression.

 ## Commands